fmi/java-course/10-http-rest/lab/README.md

 	}

 	/**
-	 * Performs an async download of the photos from the given photo album to the
+	 * Performs a parallel download of the photos from the given photo album to the
 	 * given target directory.
 A folder with the album id is being created in the
 	 * target directory.
 The photos are downloaded in the newly created album
 	 * directory.
 The file name of each photo is its id.